Essential renormalisation group: Introduction

 The purpose of this paper is to arrive at a concrete scheme of this type, with the explicit aim of reducing the complexity of computations within the framework of K.\,Wilson's exact RG~\cite{Wilson2, Wilson1}.
 We shall refer to this concrete scheme as the {\it minimal essential scheme}.
 Essential schemes can be defined more generally as those for which we only compute the running of the essential couplings, having specified renormalisation conditions that determine the values of the inessential couplings as functions of the former.

 To achieve our aim, in Section~\ref{sec_Frame_transformations} we first develop the concept of field reparameterisations in quantum field theory (QFT).
 These changes of variables can be understood geometrically as local \emph{frame transformations} on configuration space.
-After introducing the notation of a frame transformation for a classical field theory, we present a frame covariant formulation of QFT, where no particular frame is preferred a priori.
+After introducing the notation of a frame transformation and the notion of an inessential coupling for a classical field theory, we present a frame covariant formulation of QFT, where no particular frame is preferred a priori.
 In this way, it becomes manifest that observables are invariant under frame transformations.
-This leads to a precise definition of an inessential coupling and its conjugate \emph{redundant operator}, whose identification is crucial to the concrete implementation of essential schemes.
+This leads to a precise definition of an inessential coupling through its relation to a conjugate \emph{redundant operator}, which is crucial to the concrete implementation of essential schemes.
 In the rest of the paper, we combine this frame covariant formalism with a generalised version of the exact RG.